 In parallel, a detailed Project Plan has been developed identifying everything we need to do to put a Neighbourhood Plan in place.

-We recognise that the views and input of as many parish residents as possible is of crucial importance, and so the current major activity is the Policy Intentions Document and Questionnaire incorporating the Focus Group work that will go out to the entire community.
-This is a key communication that will provide the opportunity to validate, or otherwise, the views of the relatively small number of parishioners on the Focus Groups.
+We recognised that the views and input of as many parish residents as possible is of crucial importance, and so a key major activity was the Policy Intentions Document and Questionnaire incorporating the Focus Group work that went out to the entire community in 2021.
+This was a critical communication that provided the opportunity to validate, or otherwise, the views of the relatively small number of parishioners on the Focus Groups.
 It is not appropriate for the Focus Group reports in their entirety go out to the community for the reasons outlined above.

 Neighbourhood Development Plan Q&A